scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

 Preliminaries
 ==============
-Amortized LDA takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` features.
+Amortized LDA takes as input a cell-by-feature matrix :math:`X` with :math:`N` cells and :math:`F` features.
 Because the LDA model assumes the input is ordered, we refer to this format as the bag-of-words (BoW) representation of the feature counts.
 Additionally, the number of topics to model must be manually set by the user prior to fitting the model.